huggingface/transformers/docs/source/model_doc/layoutlmv2.rst

 Tips:

+- The main difference between LayoutLMv1 and LayoutLMv2 is that the latter incorporates visual embeddings during pre-training (while LayoutLMv1 only adds visual embeddings during fine-tuning).
 - LayoutLMv2 uses Facebook AI's `Detectron2 <https://github.com/facebookresearch/detectron2/>`__ package for its visual
   backbone.
 See `this link <https://detectron2.readthedocs.io/en/latest/tutorials/install.html>`__ for installation instructions.